reddyvamsibme/lazor_project_SC_Fall2020/README.md

 **Johns Hopkins University, MD**

 <p style='text-align: justify;'> This repository has the python code and test files that will automatically find solutions to the “Lazors” game on Android and iPhone.
+A valid solution, if exists, for each file will be saved as an image with grid of different colored blocks (ref color scheme below).
-The code is documented and designed to be easy to extend.
+The code is documented in PEP8 style formatting with lucid comments and designed to be easy to extend.
 If you use it in your research, please consider citing this repository.
 </p>

 ## Testfiles